uncleJasper/chatBot-XMPP/README.md

 Hello!
-This repo contains XMPP-client(Jabber).
+This repository contains XMPP-client(Jabber).

 Primary goal of this project is to create chat-bot for monitoring chat-room and for greeting "Hello %username%!" when anybody says: "Good morning, colleagues!".
 Second goal is sending messages in chat-room with useful information such as weather, RSS, exchange rates.